-You know what surprised me most about Kansas?
+You know what surprised me most about my Kansas road trip?
 The abundance of Sonic Drive-Ins.
 They were everywhere.

 The week-long Great Plains trek throughout Kansas and Oklahoma was my first real road trip in a while.
 You’re probably thinking those aren’t the most exciting states for a road trip, but that’s exactly why I wanted to go!
 It was great to get back on the road and head through tiny towns and seek out quirky and unusual sights.

-The first stop was Lawrence.
+The first stop on the Kansas road trip was Lawrence.
 Home of the University of Kansas Jayhawks, Lawrence is a typical university town with bars, music clubs, and lots of touristy stores selling university clothing and memorabilia.

 The bars and restaurants seemed cool.
 Kansas City is only an hour away, so that’s evidently where students go to see the bigger concerts, but the cooler, smaller indie shows happen right in Lawrence.

 Two odd stores worth noting: An Urban Outfitters inside an old theater, and a cupcake shop called Billy Vanilly.

 Snow from a late-season storm remained on the ground as I headed toward Topeka, stopping only to take in this historical marker about the Kansa Indians.
 Like most stories regarding the treatment of Native American tribes, this one isn’t very uplifting.